 Uber provides passengers with the driver’s name, photo and rating, and the licence plate, make and model of the vehicle they’re driving.
 Once the journey is complete, payment is taken automatically and the passenger can then rate their trip.

-The app was a game-changer because no other taxi companies had thought of it – or if they had, they hadn’t managed to come up with a piece of software that was anywhere near as developed and user-friendly as Uber’s.
+The app was a game-changer because no other cab companies had thought of it – or if they had, they hadn’t managed to come up with a piece of software that was anywhere near as developed and user-friendly as Uber’s.

-Taxi companies are starting to play catch up, developing their own technology to compete with Uber’s app – but in that time, Uber has asserted itself in the market as the go-to ride-hailing app.
+Cab companies are starting to play catch up, developing their own technology to compete with Uber’s app – but in that time, Uber has asserted itself in the market as the go-to ride-hailing app.

 The price of an Uber all depends on supply and demand.
 That’s because Uber uses a ‘surge pricing’ model that automatically goes into effect when there are more riders in a given area than available drivers.
+Read our recent blog on what is surge pricing and why it happens to learn more about it.

 On a Friday night in Bristol for example, the surge fare may be twice the normal fare.
 When surge pricing is in effect, Uber’s riders will be told that their fares will be higher, and they have to agree to pay the amount.
 Only then is a driver dispatched to pick them up.